OpenTTD/OpenTTD/COMPILING.md

 - `-DOPTION_USE_ASSERTS=OFF`: disable asserts.
 Use with care, as assert statements capture early signs of trouble.
 Release builds have them disabled by default.
-- `-DOPTION_USE_THREADS=OFF`: disable the use of threads.
-This will block the interface in many places, and in general gives a worse experience of the game.
-Use with care.
 - `-DOPTION_TOOLS_ONLY=ON`: only build tools like `strgen`.
 Does not build the game itself.
 Useful for cross-compiling.